Getting to Split

 Flights

 There are numerous daily flights from Zagreb to Split (flight time 45 minutes) that operate year-round, and tickets aren’t as expensive as you might think – see the Croatia Airlines website.
-There are also a couple of flights a week from Dubrovnik (flight time 35 minutes) and Rijeka (50 minutes).
+There are also a few flights a week from Dubrovnik (flight time 35 minutes) and Rijeka (50 minutes).

 Trains

-There are several trains a day from Zagreb – trains take either 6 hours 20 minutes or 8 hours 30 minutes depending on which train you take.
-The Die Bahn website is great for train timetables.
+There are one or two trains every day from Zagreb Glavni Kolodvor (the main train station in Zagreb).
+Trains take either 6 hours 35 minutes or 8 hours 31 minutes depending on which train you take – the latter service is an overnight train.
+The Die Bahn website is great for train timetables, whilst you can buy tickets from the Croatia Railways website.

 Buses